 For example, when Lord Vishnu took incarnation as Lord Rama, Shesha Naga incarnated as his brother, Lakshmana and when Lord Vishnu incarnated as Lord Krishna, Shesha Naga again incarnated as His brother, Balarama.
 So Shesha naga is also worshipped as these incarnations.
 In some cases, Shesha Naag is referred to as a manifestation of Lord Vishnu himself.

 Once upon a time, long ago, all the Munis and Rishis approached Lord Vishnu to tell him that even though He (incarnated as Lord Dhanvanthari) had given them the means to cure illnesses through Ayurveda, people still fell ill.
 They also wanted to know what to do when people got sick.

-As it is not just physical illness, but also a mental and emotional illness that had to be dealt with.
+It is not just a physical illness but also a mental and emotional illness that had to be dealt with.
 Hence, Lord Vishnu was lying on the bed of snakes — the serpent Adishésha with 1,000 heads.
 When the Rishis approached Him, He gave them Adishésha (the symbol of awareness), who took birth in the world as Maharishi Patanjali.
 Hence Patanjali came to this earth to give this knowledge of yoga which came to be known as the Patanjali Yoga Sutras.

 Shesha Naag is believed to be the epitome of awareness and devotion.
 Hence, Adi Shesha is prayed and praised in many temples and rituals even today.
 There is a significant form of “Puja” related to this fierce creature called Shesha Naag Puja.